ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/images-resizing.md

 ## Enabling image resizing

 The image resize feature is not enabled by default in any of the editor builds.
 In order to enable it, you need to load the {@link module:image/imageresize~ImageResize} plugin.
-Read more in the [Installation](#installation) section.
+Read more in the {@link features/images-installation installation} section.

 ## Markup and styling